eric-zhu-uw/trading_bot/README.md

 <br/>

+### Defining mySQL Tables (create_schema.py)

+To create all the tables necessary for testing your model, run all scripts with the name create_schema.py

 ### Getting Historical Data (get_klines.py)

 Utilize ```SELECT COUNT(*) FROM table_name;``` and  ```SELECT MAX(open_time) FROM table_name;``` when the query fails to update start at the last entry point recorded.